HamdyAmer/Orangehrm_Cucumber/README.md

 Project Summary: OrangeHRM Test Automation
 Project Overview
 I implemented an automated testing solution for the OrangeHRM demo application using Cucumber BDD framework with Selenium WebDriver and Java.
-The project focused on testing user management functionality in the admin module, including adding, searching for, and deleting users.
+The project tested user management functionality in the admin module, including adding, searching for, and deleting users.
 Technologies Used
 •	Cucumber: For behavior-driven development and readable test scenarios
 •	Selenium WebDriver: For browser automation